ChromexUnderscore/OriginsTweaks/README.md

 <details><summary>Feline</summary>

 + The Feline breaks stone 50% slower when not under the effect of strength or using a pickaxe with efficiency.
 Some tough stone variants can't be broken without strength or efficiency.
-+ Claws deal stone-sword-level damage, but need to be resharpened using logs, wool or carpet.
++ Claws deals increased base damage, but need to be resharpened using logs, wool or carpet.
++ Felines receive a 25% melee damage bonus.
 + Food made from Fish is more nourishing.
 + Night Vision is togglable.